-In 1838, John Burton the white master died, leaving Susan McCord heir to John Burton the slave.
-McCord, her children, and Burton her slave migrated to Nauvoo following the violent expulsion of the Mormons from Missouri.
+In 1838, John Burton the white enslaver died, leaving Susan McCord heir to the enslaved John Burton.
+McCord, her children, and Burton the enslaved man, migrated to Nauvoo following the violent expulsion of the Mormons from Missouri.
 At Nauvoo they became immersed in the Mormon community.
 Susan met Joseph Lee Robinson there and became his plural wife before the expulsion of the Mormons from that state.
-Robinson kept a journal and first mentions John Burton on June 27, 1846 as they are migrating from Nauvoo to Winter Quarters:
+Robinson kept a journal and first mentions John Burton on June 27, 1846, as they were migrating from Nauvoo, Illinois to Winter Quarters, Nebraska:

 We got along ve[ry] well, but had some afflictions, our little daughter Anna Maria was crippled in one of her legs and one of Brother Johnson's little boy[s] came down with the measles, and one of my drivers (a colored man, a member of the Church which was the property of my second wife — a good and faithful servant) while yoking a cow one morning hurt his knee that he became a cripple.
 So we had too criples which made it very hard on me, but the Lord helped us and we kept along. . . .
 Our criples soon got better of their lameness.

 At Winter Quarters John Burton dug a grave for a fellow Latter-day Saint and received tithing credit for his service.
 He lived in the seventh ward next to Green Flake a fellow enslaved man and Mormon.
 Robinson sent Burton ahead with the 1847 migration into the Salt Lake Valley so that Burton could prepare a place for his family to live when they migrated in 1848.
 Burton grew corn in the Salt Lake Valley so that the crop was ready for Robinson and his family when they arrived in October 1848.
 Robinson recalled his entrance into the Salt Lake Valley this way: